School of Planning and Architecture, New Delhi

-School of Planning and Architecture, New Delhi (SPA New Delhi) is a higher education federal institute located in New Delhi, India specializing in education and research, and serving as the national center of excellence, in the fields of planning and architecture.
+School of Planning and Architecture Delhi (SPA Delhi) is a higher education federal institute located in Delhi, India specialising in education and research, and serving as the national centre of excellence, in the fields of planning and architecture.
 The institute primarily offers undergraduate, postgraduate, doctoral and executive education programs.
-It forms part of the league with other two Schools of Planning and Architecture, namely SPA Bhopal and SPA Vijayawada established by the Government of India with the objective of providing quality Architecture and physical planning education.
+It forms part of the league with other two Schools of Planning and Architecture, namely SPA Bhopal and SPA Vijayawada established by the Government of India to provide quality Architecture and physical planning education.

 Each SPA is autonomous and exercises independent control over its day-to-day operations.
-However, the administration of all SPAs and the overall strategy of SPAs is overseen by the SPA council.
+However, the administration of all SPAs and the overall strategy of SPAs is overseen by the SPA Council.
 The SPA Council is headed by India's Minister of Human Resource Development and consists of the chairpersons and directors of all SPAs and senior officials from the MHRD.

 History

-The beginning of the School of Planning and Architecture, New Delhi dates back to the year 1941, as a Department of Architecture of the Delhi Polytechnic of Delhi University (now Delhi Technological University).
+The beginning of the School of Planning and Architecture Delhi dates back to the year 1941, as a Department of Architecture of the Delhi Polytechnic of Delhi University (now Delhi Technological University).
 In 1942, Walter Sykes George and his associates established the Department of Architecture as part of the Delhi Polytechnic in Kashmere Gate.
 It was the first school for architects to be established in North India.
 1959 it was merged with the School of Town and Country Planning (established in 1955 by the Government of India), renamed to its current name and affiliated to the University of Delhi.
-In 1979, recognizing its national and international eminence, the institute was granted Deemed University status.
+In 1979, recognising its national and international eminence, the institute was granted Deemed University status.
 In 2008, Government of India established two more SPAs, namely SPA Bhopal and SPA Vijaywada.
 In 2014, Lok Sabha passed a bill to make all the three SPAs "centre of excellence" on the pattern of IITs and IIMs.
 It was named an "Institution of National Importance" under the SPA Act 2014.

 Campus

-The current SPA New Delhi campus is split in two blocks one each for Planning and Architecture.
-Both these blocks are housed near ITO in Indraprastha Estate in New Delhi.
+The current SPA Delhi campus is split in two blocks one each for Planning and Architecture.
+Both these blocks are housed near ITO in Indraprastha Estate in Delhi.
 The girls hostel is located in the ITO campus itself and the boys hostel and residential campus is located in New Friends Colony, Maharani Bagh, Delhi.

 As of July 2013 the final plans for the new campus in Vasant Kunj has been finalised.

 Organisation and administration

 Governance

-The Director of the School is assisted by 5 Deans as follows :
+The Director of the School is assisted by 5 Deans as follows: